 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three sources of anger in a BPD client.
+-Explain three sources of aggression in borderline personality disorder.

 -Explain the most common trap for therapists with a borderline client.